-This post is part of EHN’s Tools for Change series, edited by Nicole Welk-Joerger, in which we earmark resources on environmental-related topics from scholars and thinkers of color who identify as women, trans and non binary people.
+This post is part of EHN’s Tools for Change series, edited by Nicole Welk-Joerger, in which we earmark resources on environmental-related topics from scholars and thinkers of color who identify as women, trans and/or non binary people.

 Environmental history is a field that constantly reflects on place.
 How we take root in place and shape its properties.
 How place, in turn, shapes and affects us.
 How we may long for one place while residing in another.
 How place is at once tangible and ephemeral, assertive and passive, the protagonist and the setting of our stories.
 Place is local.
 Place is global.
 Place is political.
 Place can make and maintain inequity as well as challenge and resist it.